Preparation for FX Leaders Trading Course

 When you buy a forex pair you always buy the first currency alongside the second one.
 This means that you are selling the second currency.
 For instance, if you buy USD/JPY you are buying the dollar and selling the Yen.
 It is the same when you sell a forex pair; you always sell the first currency and buy the second.

 Currency instruments are always traded in pairs.
 Imagine a currency pair as a couple of boxers in the ring, caught up in an endless struggle over who is stronger.
-During the match, each has his stronger and weaker moments, their ups and downs.
+During the match, each has their stronger and weaker moments, their ups and downs.
 Sometimes they rest and sometimes they attack.

 Symbols – Each instrument is indicated by 3 letters (the first 2 are the country and represent the base country for that currency, the third is the name of the currency).
 For example, USD = U.S. Dollar.